Lednerb/bilberry-hugo-theme/v4-README.md

 mp4videoImage: "<image-video-file-url>"  # location of poster image
 ```

-For example, if an `MP4` video and its image are stored in the `static` folder, you can set corresponding front matter
+For example, if an `MP4` video and its image are stored in the `static` folder, you can set the corresponding front matter
 variables as follows:

 ```markdown